janschill/cern-solid-code-investigation/meetings/20210428-maria-philippe.md

 * implementation
   * indico limits this
 * if indico in this way or more generally
-* solid does not work in a vaccuum, techno-social
+* solid does not work in a vacuum, techno-social
 * other access control in Indico?

 * Structure: